-Grey Mackerel are mainly targeted by the Offshore Net and Line Fishery using pelagic gill nets.
-This gear type has almost no impact on benthic habitats and is quite selective, with bycatch making up only a small proportion of the catch.
-This type of gill net does, however, interact with a range of threatened, endangered and protected species (TEPS) such as turtles and dolphins.
-Although the numbers of reported interactions in the commercial logbooks are low, the impact on the populations of TEPS is unknown but is assessed by the Fisheries Division of the Department of Primary Industry and Resources as a negligible to low risk.
+Grey Mackerel are mainly targeted by the ONLF using pelagic gillnets.
+This gear type has almost no impact on benthic habitats and is quite selective, with bycatch making up only a small proportion of the catch11.
+Gillnets do, however, interact with a range of threatened, endangered and protected species (TEPS), such as turtles and dolphins.
+In 2016, 27 turtles, nine Narrow Sawfish, four Green Sawfish, one Manta Ray and one dolphin were recorded in the commercial logbooks of the ONLF.
+Although the numbers of reported interactions in the commercial logbooks are relatively low, the impact on the populations of TEPS is unknown, or is assessed by the Fisheries Division as low.